1. Resume examples

 • Your previous job and title.

 Make sure these items stand out.
 Use standard headings so recruiters don’t have to guess what each section is and leave plenty of white space to keep it legible.
-You may want to consider getting a little creative, since personality is a big selling point in your work, but don’t overdo it.
+You may want to consider getting a little creative since personality is a big selling point in your work, but don’t overdo it.
 Avoid too much color and don’t use graphics.
+Select a simple font that works for your resume.

 Expert tip